peteseta/physics-ia/main.typ

 // ext 2: ?? ask chat
 // last resort = exp could be repeated with ... to reduce error (but not  relevant for me cus it's alr okay)

-To further explore the factors that affect tone in a guitar, other independent variables may be explored.
-For instance:
+To further explore the factors that affect tone in a guitar, other IVs may be
+explored:

+#figure(
+  caption: "Possible extensions to the investigation",
+  kind: table,
+  tablex(
+    columns: (auto, 3em, auto, 3.5em, auto),
+    stroke: 0.5pt,
+    inset: 10pt,
+    align: horizon,
+    rowspanx(3)[*1*],
+    colspanx(
+      4,
-- The experiment could be repeated with different types of guitar strings, such as nylon, copper, or steel strings, to see how each string material affects the harmonic composition of the sound (the non-fundamental harmonic frequency with the highest amplitude).\
+    )[The experiment could be repeated with different types of guitar strings, such as nylon, copper, or steel strings, to see how each string material affects the harmonic composition of the sound (the non-fundamental harmonic frequency with the highest amplitude).],
-  #sym.arrow *IV*: material/type of string\
+    [*IV*],
+    [material/type of string],
+    [*DV*],
-  #sym.arrow *DV*: the non-fundamental harmonic frequency with the highest
+    [the non-fundamental harmonic frequency with the highest amplitude], colspanx(
-  amplitude
+      4,
+    )[Because different materials have varying densities, tensile strengths, and elasticities, it can be expected that:
+      - Nylon strings, which have lower density and tension, will produce a warmer and mellower sound resulting in lower frequency harmonics being more prominent.
+      - Copper-wound strings, which have higher density and tension, will produce a brighter and richer sound resulting in higher frequency harmonics being more prominent.
+      - Steel strings, which have the highest density and tension, will produce a bright and crisp sound resulting in even higher frequency harmonics being more prominent.
+    ],
+    rowspanx(3)[*2*],
+    colspanx(
+      4,

-- The experiment could be repeated with different types of guitar pickups, such as single-coil and humbucker pickups, to see the effect of each pickup's frequency response, and how it affects the harmonic composition of the sound.\
+    )[The experiment could be repeated with different types of guitar pickups, such as single-coil and humbucker pickups, to see the effect of each pickup's frequency response, and how it affects the harmonic composition of the sound.], [*IV*],
-  #sym.arrow *IV*: type of pickup (single-coil, humbucker, mix, active/passive
+    [type of pickup (single-coil, humbucker, mix, active/passive pickups, etc.)], [*DV*],
-  pickups, etc.)\
-  #sym.arrow *DV*: the non-fundamental harmonic frequency with the highest
+    [the non-fundamental harmonic frequency with the highest amplitude], colspanx(
-  amplitude
+      4,
+    )[Because pickups impart a frequency response on the output signal, it can be expected that:
+      - Single-coil pickups, which tend to accentuate higher frequencies, might result in the amplification of higher frequency non-fundamental harmonics.
+      - Humbucker pickups, which are designed to reduce hum and noise, might result in a lower frequency non-fundamental harmonic being the most prominent as humbuckers could dampen the higher frequency harmonics to some extent.
+    ],
+  ),
+)

 #pagebreak()
-#bibliography("Physics IA.bib", style: "apa") <bibliography>
+#bibliography("Physics IA.bib", style: "apa", title: "References") <bibliography>